How To: Select a Business Credit Card

 • Vendor-Specific rewards

 Airline miles and other travel rewards are most beneficial to businesses with a lot of travel expenses.
-These types of reward cards usually give more rewards points when you use it for travel expenses such as plane tickets, car rentals, and fuel.
+These types of reward cards usually give more points when you use it for travel expenses such as plane tickets, car rentals, and fuel.
 While cash back rewards are obviously more beneficial for those businesses that do not have many travel expenses, some cards have cash back reward schedules that increase when purchasing from certain vendors.

-Annual Fees are mainly related to business charge cards, although a few business credit cards do charge them as well.
-The annual fee of a card is important to calculate into your final decision when choosing a credit card since the fee may lower your interest rate or increase the amount of rewards you’ll receive.
+Annual fees are mainly related to business charge cards, although a few business credit cards charge them as well.
+The annual fee of a card is important to consider since the fee may lower your interest rate or increase the amount of rewards you’ll receive.
+Although this might not be the most important feature when comparing credit cards, the benefits (or lack thereof) of paying an annual fee could be used as a tie-breaker between two similar cards.
+Most business credit cards will waive your first annual fee when you sign up.

 Penalties

-are always helpful to know about when comparing credit cards.
-They are especially important to take into account for those opting to get a charge card.
+Penalties are always important when comparing credit cards, especially for those opting for a charge card.
 On charge cards, penalties are assessed every month that you fail to pay the balance in full.
-Not only do some charge cards have monetary penalties for not paying your balance in full, some will even suspend your charge card account if you don’t pay the balance off.
+Not only do some charge cards have monetary penalties for not paying your balance, some will even suspend your account for non-payment.
+With credit cards, however, penalties are charged only if you pay anything less than the monthly minimum payment or do not make the minimum payment on time.

-Friendly Tips
+• Friendly Tips